Lumie31/CodeCampLog/index.md

 ### Friday June 30th, 2017

-* Learnt about Bootstrap and its grid system and some other CSS frameworks which are Semantic UI, Bluma, Material design etc.
+* Learnt about Bootstrap and its grid system and some other CSS frameworks which are `Semantic UI`, `Bluma`, `Material design` etc.
 * Was introduced to flexbox and its properties
 * Exposed to the business aspect of software development i.e to solve a problem people face and make money out of it

 ### Saturday July 1st, 2017

 * Started with the new videos given and learnt about functions, the difference between function expression and function declaration, the return keyword and scope
 * Learnt about what makes startups succeed by watching a Ted talk by Bill Gross and among the 5 factors he gave, The right 'timing' played a major role in startup success rate
 * Read freecodecamp's medium post on not been scared of reading documentations

 ### Sunday July 2nd, 2017

 * Learnt about Higher order functions which means passing a function to a function
-* Learnt about Javascript Arrays and the Array 'forEach' method
+* Learnt about Javascript Arrays and the Array `forEach` method
-* Saw the difference between a for-loop and a forEach method
+* Saw the difference between a `for-loop` and a `forEach` method

 ### Monday July 3rd, 2017

-* Collaboratively built a form with the team that takes user input (name and birthday) and outputs data to the html page
+* Collaboratively built a form with the team that takes user input `(name and birthday)` and outputs data to the html page
-* Learnt about using event handling to overwrite a form's default behaviour with the 'preventDefault' function
+* Learnt about using event handling to overwrite a form's default behaviour with the `preventDefault` function
 * Learnt about asynchronous functions with setTimeout as example
 * Learnt about reading documentation and used the jQuery documentation as a case study
 * Explored the jQuery documentation and used some methods like `.html()`, `.val()`, `.submit()`, `$` to manipulate the DOM